No Canada 5 cents were struck from 1859 to 1869.

 1947 DOT 5 CENT

-Some people believe the 1947 dot with the small dot behind the 7 was intentional to mark where the maple leaf was to be punched for the 1947 ML variety but without it having been punched.
-This is very unlikely as there are other dots in other positions on these, showing the dots result from die deterioration.
-The dot is a very small close to round dot which most people have trouble seeing it without magnification.
-If what you see is larger and slightly ragged, it is almost certain a 1947 Maple Leaf.
+Some people believe the 1947 dot with the small dot behind the 7 was intentional to mark where the maple leaf was to be punched for the later 1947 ML variety.
+This is not the case as there are other dots in other positions on these, showing the dots result from die deterioration.
+The dot is a very small and close to round.
+Many people have trouble seeing it without magnification and miss-identify the larger and more ragged maple leaf on the 1947 Maple Leaf as 1947 dots (I see this several times a week).

 India received its independence on August 14, 1947 requiring that IND IMP (India's Emperor) be removed from all British Commonwealth coins dated 1948 or newer.
 A problem similar to that in 1937 when Edward the VIII abdicated, the new obverse designs for coins all over the British Commonwealth had to be prepared at the Royal Mint in England.
 Those for Canada were not ready at the beginning of 1948 and coins were needed, so early in 1948 coins were struck dated 1947 so that the IND IMP design could still be used but a small maple leaf was placed after the date indicating minted in 1948.